 Electrical wiring installations vary widely in complexity.
 To avoid shocks, burns and worse, the communal areas of blocks of flats have to meet strict health and safety standards determined by the government.

 Alternators can be used as a backup in the event of an electrical power failure or interruption.
 Inspections identify obvious signs of wear and deterioration.

 Inspection of engines, motors, pumps and compressors are essential.
 Owners and occupiers of a Block of Flats with electric gates also have duties under the workplace (Health, Safety and Welfare) Regulations 1992 regarding the construction and maintenance of the gates.

 Sudden stoppage caused by a mechanical or electrical defect in the plant

-Fracturing of any part of the plant caused by frost and which requires repair or replacement before the plant can resume normal working
+Fracturing of any part of the plant caused by mechanical or electrical defects and which requires repair or replacement before the plant can resume normal working.

 Most policies are worded to cover ‘Sudden and Unforeseen’ damage, which often also includes explosion, collapse and accidental damage.
 ‘Sudden and Unforeseen’ damage would cover immediate repairs or replacement.
 The policy holder merely has to prove the damage was both ‘sudden’ and ‘unforeseen’.
 The onus rests on the insurer to prove that any loss or damage was the result of an ‘excluded’ cause.